Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

  - Then it should print the todos, it should add numbers before them when it prints it
  - use `\t` to formating

- So in this case for example the content of the file is:
+ So in this case for example the content is:

 ```
 List by number